Wedding of Prince Carl Philip and Sofia Hellqvist: Ceremony

 The ceremony was conducted by the Right Reverend Lars-Göran Lönnermark, Bishop Emeritus and Chief Court Chaplain, and the Reverend Michael Bjerkhagen, Court Chaplain and Rector of the Royal Court Parish.

 The prince's close friend Jan-Åke Hansson served as his best man.
 The Prince's niece Princess Estelle, his cousin Patrick's children Anaïs Sommerlath and Chloé Sommerlath and Sofia's goddaughter Tiara Larsson served as bridesmaids.
 Sofia was escorted halfway down the aisle by her father.
 She and Prince Carl Philip walked together for the other half.
 During the marriage ceremony lead vocals were performed by Salem Al Fakir, David Pagmar and Samuel Ljungblahd.

 Sofia wore a wedding dress designed by Ida Sjöstedt.
 The dress was in three tones of white and was made in crêpe in-silk that doubled with Italian organza.
 The dress and the train were embellished with couture lace.
 The veil was made of thin tulle with appliqués of sheer cotton lace.
 Sofia's bridal bouquet consisted of roses and myrtle.
 In keeping with the royal family's wedding bouquet tradition, the myrtle came from the grounds of Sofiero Castle.
 Sofia wore a diamond and emerald tiara gifted by the King and Queen of Sweden now called Princess Sofias Tiara.
 The flowers were in shades of cream and coral and were tied together.
 Carl Philip wore a mess dress dated to 1878.

 Prince Carl Philip's crown, Prince Karl XIII's crown, lay on a cushion to the right of the altar while Princess Sofia Albertina's crown lay on a cushion to the left of the altar.
 The crowns are part of a tradition, crowns are used in association with a person the occasion is about.

-After the wedding, the bride and groom rode a horse and carriage, leading a cortège from Stockholm Palace along its outer courtyard, through the streets of Slottsbacken, Skeppsbron, Slottskajen, Norrbro, Regeringsgatan, Hamngatan, Nybroplan, Nybrokajen, Hovslagargatan, Södra Blasieholmshamnen, Strömbron and finally arriving at the Logården of the Royal Palace.
+After the wedding, the bride and groom rode in a horse-drawn carriage, leading a cortège from Stockholm Palace along its outer courtyard, through the streets of Slottsbacken, Skeppsbron, Slottskajen, Norrbro, Regeringsgatan, Hamngatan, Nybroplan, Nybrokajen, Hovslagargatan, Södra Blasieholmshamnen, Strömbron and finally arriving at the Logården of the Royal Palace.
 The Armed Forces paraded along the procession route and after arriving at Logården, they gave the couple a 21-gun salute.
 On the balcony of the palace, Carl Philip gave a short speech to the assembled crowd of well-wishers, asserting that "Sweden is a warm country."
 The King then "led the crowd in a traditional Swedish 'four cheers' for the couple."